CORONAVIRUS: We are still taking precautions to keep you safe Coronavirus (Respiratory infections) Update

 How will I get my results?

-Our Colorectal Clinical Nurse Specialist (CNS) receives all test results and will relay the results to you and offer the appropriate guidance and support.
-If you receive a negative result from your FIT Test, you can rest assured that no additional testing is required.
-If, at a later stage, you experience symptoms consistent with Bowel Cancer (persistent changes in bowel movements, blood in stools, abdominal pain / discomfort or unexplained weight loss) we suggest speaking with your GP or a Healthcare Professional or you can contact our Colorectal CNS.
+If, at a later stage, you experience symptoms consistent with Bowel Cancer (persistent changes in bowel movements, blood in stools, abdominal pain / discomfort or unexplained weight loss) we suggest speaking with your GP, a Healthcare Professional or you can contact our Colorectal CNS.

 What happens if my result is abnormal?

 An abnormal result suggests there may be bleeding within the gastrointestinal tract that requires further investigation.
 If you receive an abnormal result it DOES NOT mean you have bowel cancer, but you will be offered a streamlined referral service for a colonoscopy within 7 – 10 days, if not sooner depending on bowel prep.

 If bowel cancer is caught early, individuals have a 90% success rate at recovery.
 King Edward VII’s focuses on early detection, with all the specialist expertise needed for fast, safe and less invasive diagnosis and surgical care.